Yes. At the very least in my experience.

 After the second round of soccer, I was thoroughly worn out.
 I had been kicked in the shins and stepped on a few times too many, and I hadn’t had to run so quickly and dynamically in years.
 I got on the bus to go back to my place, feeling like a wet rag.

-After I noticed her and the events surrounding her, I looked away and kept thinking my own thoughts, one of which was particularly loud and consisted of my mind screaming at me how tired I was.
-But then, I looked again at the disabled woman and put my experience in perspective:
+After I noticed her and the events surrounding her, I continued thinking my own thoughts, one of which was particularly loud and consisted of my mind screaming at me about how tired I was.
+But then, I looked again at the woman and put my experience in perspective:

 – Yes, I was tired, but at least I had the pleasure of playing for so long, while she did not.